alesanfra/dlib-wheels/README.md

 [![PyPI version](https://badge.fury.io/py/dlib-bin.svg)](https://badge.fury.io/py/dlib-bin)

-This project creates a pre-compiled distrubution of [dlib](https://github.com/davisking/dlib) ready to be used in your projects.
+This project creates a pre-compiled distrubution of [dlib](https://github.com/davisking/dlib) ready to be used in your python projects.

 With `dlib-bin` you're just one `pip install` away from your next machine learning project!

-Currently building for wheels for macOS and linux ([manylinux1](https://www.python.org/dev/peps/pep-0513) x86_64 and i686).
-Windows builds are coming soon!
+Currently building x86_64 wheels for macOS, windows and linux ([manylinux2010](https://www.python.org/dev/peps/pep-0571))

 ## How to install this distribution?